hackclub/hackclub/workshops/online-pong/README.md

 5. We have to add a listener callback to listen for messages from the client telling the server that the player moved their racket
 6. Finally, we have to import the `PongRoom` class into `index.ts`.

+It's a lot to do and it might get a little boring without any visible results.
+Unfortunately though, we have to write all this before we can continue writing the game itself!

 ### The `PongRoom` Class

 Before we can extend room or state schema classes, we have to import the base classes from Colyseus.
 We can do this with two import statements at the top of the file: